sh1boot/sh1boot.github.io/_posts/2025-03-30-poisoning-delinquent-ai-crawlers.md

 their own actions.
 Ideally they can bypass it by being logged in to the service with an account in good standing.

-One way to achieve this, with no risk of reverse assembly and bypass, is if the work comes in the form of an asymmetric encryption scheme which costs much more to decrypt than it does to encrypt.
+One way to achieve this, without risk of reverse engineering and bypass, is if the work comes in the form of an asymmetric encryption scheme which costs much more to decrypt than it does to encrypt.
 And a simple way to achieve that is to use a block cypher where you omit some bits from each block and leave it to the client to guess what those missing bits were.

 If the client has a good idea what valid cleartext looks like (eg., if it's mostly ASCII) they'll have to try on average 1/2 the possible bit